icssc/peterportal-public-api/docs/Introduction/Getting-Started.md

 # Getting Started

 ## What is an API?
 An API is an **Application Programming Interface**.
 It's how programs talk to each other.
 PeterPortal Public API is a Web API, meaning anyone and any app can talk to it over the web!
-You can use Peterportal Public API to get data for apps that help students.
+You can use Peterportal Public API to get data and use it in your own projects.

 PeterPortal API offers a [RESTful API](/docs/REST-API/start_here) as well as a [GraphQL API](/docs/GraphQL-API/start_here), and both will return JSON-encoded responses, with standard HTTP response codes and verbs.